Arriving in Melbourne

-SkyBus is a bus service that connects Melbourne Airport with Southern Cross Station in the Melbourne city centre.
+SkyBus is a bus service that connects Melbourne Airport and Avalon Airport with Southern Cross Station in the Melbourne city centre.

-It departs from the domestic and international terminals and costs about A$19 each way.
+It departs from the domestic and international terminals and you can buy tickets online starting from A$18 each way.

 Most Melbourne taxis are yellow.
 You can find taxis at both Melbourne airports.